 What’s Next

-This is still early.
-The agents can coordinate on parallel tasks, but they can’t yet handle merge conflicts autonomously.
-I want to add:
+The agents can coordinate on parallel tasks, but there’s still ground to cover:

 - Cross-agent dependency awareness (Nova waiting for Atlas’s API before building the frontend)